Public vs. Private IP Addresses: What’s the Difference?

 curl ifconfig.me

-This returns your public IP because the remote server (ifconfig.me) sees the source address of your request — which, after NAT, is your router’s public IP.
-Keep in mind that your public IP is the address exposed to the internet, which is why protecting it with a firewall is important.
+This returns your public IP because the remote server (ifconfig.me) sees the source address of your request.
+After NAT, that source address is your router’s public IP.
+Protecting it with a firewall is important.

 What Is a Private IP Address?